 The art of moulding dates back to ancient civilizations

 like ancient Greece and Rome.
 Merriam-Webster defines it as either a decorative recessed/relieved surface or decorative plane or curved strip used for ornamentation or finishing.
 In countries like Canada, England and other parts of Europe, moulding became a popular way to help woodworkers build aesthetically pleasing features into their homes, a practice that has carried over to construction and remodeling pros here in the US.
 This is why moulding often helps to increase value and desirability in homes nowadays.

 Crown moulding is one aspect of home construction and decor that may seem optional, and in a way, it is.
 However, crown moulding adds such an aesthetically pleasing look to your home, it can be viewed as an absolute necessity.
 Moulding is the finishing touch on your gorgeous new home or remodel.
 When you see your domicile with the moulding job complete, it would be hard to picture your home without it.
 However, there are so many different sizes and profiles of crown moulding that it can be hard to know which is best for you or your space.

-J. Sweet Construction is well-versed in creating sensational looks with the different mouldings available for your Florida remodel or new construction.
+J. Sweet Construction is well-versed in creating sensational looks with the different mouldings available for your Florida custom home or remodel.
 Contact us to discuss the options.
 We’ll put 20 years of experience to work for you, with honesty and integrity.